Kilimanjaro Packing List - The complete guide 2017

 Don’t forget to try on all your layers at once before you settle on what to buy or take.
 If you’re going clothes shopping, wear the under-layers that you want to take and take you so you can see if the new clothes fit.
 Always try to go for breathable and moisture wicking fabrics if you can, they will be much more comfortable as you sweat.
 Finally, light-weight is key - whether it’s in your pack on on your body, you need to be able to handle all of those clothes!

 On your Kilimanjaro hike you will be going from very hot periods under burning sun to freezing temperatures up at the summit.
 For this reason, it’s advised to take two hats - one sun hat and one warm thermal hat for those cold nights and the mountain top.
-For the sun hat, it’s good if it covers the back of your neck to protect from sunburn, but if not then just make sure you have something you can cover up your neck with.
+The sun hat is a good choice since it covers the back of your neck - hence provides protection from sunburn.
+If you choose not to take a sunhat and opt for something like a baseball cap, then just make sure you have something you can cover your neck with.

-- Headtorch - This is vital especially if you are camping, headtorches are better than handheld ones and LED headtorches are great because of their powerful beam and long battery life.
-Take a spare battery or two as well, and stick with reputable brands from home as the knock-offs you can get cheaply in Tanzania have a tendency to fail in low temperatures. - Here is the one that I use for camping/night hikes
+Headtorch - This is vital, especially if you are camping, headtorches are much better than handheld ones and LED headtorches are great because of their powerful beam and long battery life.
+They allow you mobility, both inside your tents and when you are trekking in the dark, as well as free your hands so you can warm them in your pocket, or arrange your equipment in your tent (which you will need to do every night).
+Take a few spare batteries as well, and stick with reputable brands from home as the knock-offs you can get cheaply in Tanzania have a tendency to fail in low temperatures. - Here is the one that I use for camping/night hikes

 Walking Sticks are highly recommended for the Kilimanjaro trek.
 Photo by Glenn